-All agencies should bear in mind that the court will not undertake the task of redacting any confidential personal information of victims or witnesses from documents submitted for the court's consideration.
-Rather, the burden to ensure that this information is not included within any documents presented falls squarely on the agencies preparing and presenting them to the court.
-In this respect, the court may exercise its discretion to accept or reject a police, arrest or investigative report containing confidential personal information that is submitted in support of a criminal complaint, indictment, or information; or in support of a search or arrest warrant.
-(Adopted 1/1/2006)
+The court will not undertake the task of redacting any confidential personal information of victims or witnesses from documents submitted for the court's consideration.
+The burden to ensure that this information is not included within any documents presented falls squarely on the agencies preparing and presenting them to the court.
+In this respect, the court may exercise its discretion to accept or reject a police, arrest or investigative report containing confidential personal information that is submitted in support of a criminal complaint, indictment, or information, or in support of a search or arrest warrant.

+(Adopted 1/1/2006; Rev. 1/1/2017)